Scuba Diving Courses

 Then as you drift along, the novice divers fluctuate as much as 1 or 2 metres, constantly adjusting their BCDs.
 The experienced scuba divers had very little depth change, except when they want to look at something.

-You see one of the novice divers watching an experienced diver as she simply moves up on the wall and then back down to depth, all without any apparent effort.
+You see one of the novices watching an experienced diver as she simply moves up on the wall and then back down to depth, all without any apparent effort.
 You can almost read it in the novice diver's eyes, "I want to be able to do that".
-As with all great dives, it's over too soon and thinking about it later, the difference between the 2 groups was that the novices controlled their buoyancy adequately, but the experienced scuba divers controlled it effortlessly.
-The experienced divers seemed to enjoy the dive more, and they had a lot more air left when they got back onboard the diving boat.
+As with all great dives, it's over too soon and thinking about it later, the difference between the 2 groups was that the novices controlled their buoyancy adequately, but the more experienced controlled it effortlessly.
+The experienced divers seemed to enjoy the dive more, and they had a lot more air left when they got back onboard the boat.

 Some of the topics covered in your PPB programme are weight position and distribution, streamlining, use of weighting guidelines, positioning and distributing weight for comfort and desired body position, visualisation techniques prior to dives, buoyancy checks, establishing neutral buoyancy and hovering during all segments of a scuba dive.